MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-701-database-engine-error.md

 -   If applications besides [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] are consuming resources, try stopping running these applications or consider running them on a separate server.
 This will remove external memory pressure.

--   If you have configured **max server memory,** increase its setting.
+-   If you have configured **max server memory**, increase its setting.
+For more information, see [Set options manually](../../database-engine/configure-windows/server-memory-server-configuration-options.md#manually).

 Run the following DBCC commands to free several [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] memory caches.